1956 Chicago Cardinals season

-The 1956 Chicago Cardinals season was the team's 37th season in the National Football League.
-The Cardinals improved on their previous year's 4–7–1 record, winning seven games for a runner-up finish in the Eastern Conference.
-They failed to qualify for the playoffs (NFL title game) for the eighth consecutive season.
+The 1956 Chicago Cardinals season marked the team's 37th season in the National Football League (NFL).
+The Cardinals improved on their previous year's 4–7–1 record by winning seven games for a runner-up finish in the Eastern Conference.
+Despite their improvement, they failed to qualify for the league's Championship game for the eighth consecutive season.